 Set An Investing Plan

 Most investing is done over decades and follows a carefully constructed plan.
 Whether you put pen to paper or type it out, a formalized plan will help you immensely.
-One of the benefits of opening an online banking account is that you’ll have a detailed spending report to see what kind of capital you’re working with.
 Think of this as a mile post to mark your investment plan by.
 If there is a certain percentage you feel comfortable losing state that; if there is a percentage of income you want to derive from the investments, notate that.
 If there is a certain amount you plan to invest each specific period (Dollar Cost Averaging) notate that.
 The point is to write down what plan you want to follow.
 Having such a plan in place can make the separation of emotions and investing an easier process, and your portfolio will thank you for it in the long run.

 Do Your Own Research

 You worked hard for your money, why not make it work best for you?
 When you buy a car, do you research what kind to buy?
 There are many things to look at such as safety, gas mileage and comfort.
 If you move to a new city you’ll do similar research on the best neighborhoods to live in and which area has the best schools.
 Investing in the stock market is no different.
 If you don’t know where to start, try these avenues: